Kazzto/Socket-Programming/README.md

 ## `pyascon` Library

 This repository includes a slightly modified version of the `pyascon` library.
 For detailed information about the Ascon algorithm and the `pyascon` implementation, please refer to `pyascon/README.md`.

-## License

-(You should add a license here, e.g., MIT License, Apache License 2.0, etc.  Choose the license that suits your needs.)